promisedlandt/cookbook-amazon_dns/README.md

   * Ability to add zones
   * No need to specify zone_id, amazon_dns will look it up for you
   * Alias record support
-  * Ability to add to an existing record w/o overwriting it (addvalue)
+  * Ability to add to an existing record without overwriting it (addvalue)

 # Authorization